 Out-of-Network Billing, or “Surprise Billing”

 OSMA is working with legislators on several proposed solutions to surprise billing — that is, billing from an out-of-network provider at an in-network facility.
-While we agree it is important to relieve patients of the burden of surprise medical bills, we believe it is essential that an effective surprise billing solution be crafted in a way that does not have a negative ripple effect on the contracting process between physicians and insurers.
-To that end, OSMA is supporting Senate Bill 198 as the most comprehensive, efficient, and physician-friendly solution.
-The other, House Bill 388, raises significant concerns that the framework of the bill could hinder Ohio physicians’ ability to contract appropriate and fair rates with insurers.
+While we agree it is important to relieve patients of the burden of surprise medical bills, we believe that an effective surprise billing solution must not have a negative ripple effect on the physician-insurer contracting process.
+To that end, OSMA is supporting Senate Bill 198 as the most comprehensive and physician-friendly solution.
+We believe the framework of the other, House Bill 388, could hinder Ohio physicians’ ability to contract appropriate and fair rates with insurers.
 We’re working to educate legislators about this issue and encourage appropriate changes to HB 388.